aazuspan/wxee/docs/index.rst

 Description
 -----------
-eexarray was built to make processing gridded, mesoscale time series data quick and easy by integrating the data catalog and processing power of Google Earth Engine with the n-dimensional array functionality of xarray, with no complicated setup required.
+eexarray was built to make processing gridded, mesoscale time series data quick and easy by integrating the data catalog and processing power of Google Earth Engine with the flexibility of xarray and numpy, with no complicated setup required.

 Quickstart
 ----------